 - Christmas Songs: The Gift of Rock consists entirely of these.

-- Cover Version: "Why Can't We Be Friends?"
-(War), "Can't Get Enough of You Baby" (Question Mark & the Mysterians), "I'm a Believer" (Neil Diamond / The Monkees)
+- Cover Version: They've done quite a few, including "Why Can't We Be Friends?"
+(War), "Can't Get Enough of You Baby" (Question Mark & the Mysterians), "I'm a Believer" (Neil Diamond / The Monkees), "Getting Better" (The Beatles), "I Wanna Be Like You" (from The Jungle Book (1967)) and "Bus Stop" (The Hollies).

 - Genre Shift: Their first album included an element of then-popular Third Wave Ska influences, while subsequent efforts leaned in a more Pop Punk or Surf Rock direction.